Force5vey/DataStructures/Week1/DiscussionNotes.md

 Better handling of input, use regex to pick out numbers and not rely on strictly single space.
 Reduce redundant loops and copies

+Organize with specialized methods to make the code easier to read.